Kootenay Lake / Davis Creek Campground

 Davis Creek is a smaller campground with 32 sites situated on the north-western shore of Kootenay Lake, 5 kms apart, 25 Km (16 miles) north of Kaslo off Hwy.
 31. Known for outstanding views of the Purcell mountain range with lakeview, sheltered campsites that provide a million dollar view.

 Davis Creek is north of Lost Ledge towards the Lardeau Valley and has recently undergone a reconstruction adding 10 new sites along the waterfront, an upgrade to the drinking water system and easier beach access points with the addition of a large retaining wall.
-The new campsites have been added to the Discover Camping Reservation system and can be reserved up to 90 days prior to your planed visit.

 Easy beach access to Kootenay Lake makes water activities such as kayaking, canoeing and stand up paddle boarding an ideal way to pass the day.
 Swimming would be considered refreshing as the water tends to be cold.
 When the wind is up the area is also well known for windsurfing and kite boarding.